shmcgrath/dotfiles/README.md

 $ stow -v --ignore ".DS_Store" - t ~/

 ```

+You can also create a [.stow-global-ignore file](https://www.gnu.org/software/stow/manual/stow.html#Ignore-Lists) in your home directory and add .DS_Store to that file.

 ## Useful Links for Dotfile Management and Creation
 These are some of the links that I found useful when figuring out how to manage dotfiles and when setting up the programs they configure.